MechanicalHuman/hnp-utilities/README.md

 ![hero](hero.png)

-> :robot: Monorepo for a series of opinionated NPM packages.
+> Monorepo for a series of opinionated NPM packages.

 Originally created as an internal tool for repository consistency at [**@CactusTechnologies**](https://github.com/CactusTechnologies).